decidim/decidim/decidim-forms/README.md

 This gem encapsulates the logic to create and manage forms, so it can be reused in other modules, like surveys and meetings.

-## Usage

-Surveys will be available as a Component for a Participatory Process.

 ## Installation

 Add this line to your module's gemspec: